Regulations for the possession and export of elvers

 - fish buyers and processors that possess elvers

-You would not need a possession licence if you are:
+You do not need a possession licence if you are:

 - an elver fishing licence holder or designate and you are in possession of elvers between harvesting and depositing them at a holding facility specified in your elver fishing licence